apache/nifi/nifi-stateless/nifi-stateless-assembly/README.md

 Note that while Java properties files typically do not allow for spaces in property names, Stateless parses the properties files in a way that does allow for spaces, so that Parameter names, etc. may allow for spaces.

+There are times, however, when we do not want to provide the list of Parameters in the dataflow properties file.
+We may want to fetch the Parameters from some file or an external service.
+For this reason, Stateless supports a notion of a Parameter Provider.
+A Parameter Provider is an extension point that can be used to retrieve Parameters from elsewhere.
+For information on how to configure Parameter Provider, see the [Passing Parameters](#passing-parameters) section below.

 When a stateless dataflow is triggered, it can also be important to consider how much data should be allowed to enter the dataflow for a given invocation.
 Typically, this consists of a single FlowFile at a time or a single batch of FlowFiles at a time, depending on the source processor.
 However, some processors may require additional data in order to perform their tasks.
 For example, if we have a dataflow whose source processor brings in a single message from a JMS Queue, and